masternodesbiz/DOGEC/doc/build-unix.md

 --------------------
 **Note:** This functionality is not yet completely implemented, and compilation using the below option will currently fail.

-When the intention is to run only a P2P node without a wallet, DogeCash Core may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, PIVX Core may be compiled in disable-wallet mode with:

     ./configure --disable-wallet